Memphis native Cam Payne scores career-high 29 points, continues to shine for Phoenix Suns

 PHOENIX, Ariz. — The saying goes, always be ready for the day when your number is called.

-That’s exactly what Former Lausanne standout Cameron Payne has done for the Phoenix Suns, as they are on a quest to win a NBA Championship.
+That’s exactly what Former Lausanne standout Cameron Payne has done for the Phoenix Suns, as they are on a quest to win their first NBA Championship.
 He has earned the respect of Suns fans by being a difference maker whether he is coming off the bench or more recently starting for the Suns in replace of Chris Paul, who is out indefinitely after entering the NBA’s Health and Safety protocols last Wednesday.

 Trying to fight off the Los Angeles Clippers in Game 2 of the Western Conference Finals, the Suns needed all hands on deck, and as their franchise player Devin Booker struggled.
 Payne answered the call by scoring a career-high 29 points is his second career postseason start, on 11-of-19 shooting.